plone/plone.app.robotframework/docs/source/templer.rst

 ``robot_``.
 This makes it easier to both exclude the robot tests (which are usually very time consuming) from test runs or run only the robot tests.

-Write a simple robot tests suite ``my.product/src/my/product/tests/robot_hello.txt``::
+Write an another robot tests suite ``my.product/src/my/product/tests/robot_hello.txt``::

     *** Settings ***